greatstrength/tiferet/Readme.md

 ### Value Objects

-Value Objects, unlike entities that rely upon their  identity.
+Value Objects, unlike entities that rely upon their intrinsic identity.
 Instead, value objects are defined by their attributes, meaning two value objects with identical attribute values are considered the same.
 Value objects are used to model concepts where the value of the object's data is more important than its identity, which is ideal for representing parts, measurements, or any concept where equality is based on value rather than reference.

 #### Example:

-Here's how StarshipComponent can be introduced as a value object:
+Here's how we can incorporate a Value Object as a Starship Component.
+This component serves as the principle means of starship operation:

 ```python
 # ** infra